Arpittak/factoproject/README.md

 Open MySQL Workbench and connect to the root connection.
 Create a new database in the terminal:
 sql:  CREATE DATABASE factodb;
+aq2:  USE factodb;

-sql2: Open the schema.sql file from the repository, copy all its code, and run it inside MySQL Workbench following the note above.
+sql3: Open the schema.sql file from the repository, copy all its code, and run it inside MySQL Workbench following the note above.

 note again: if you got an error then run sql2